moby/moby/docs/sources/installation/ubuntulinux.rst

     .. warning::

-        Only run this when you trust you DNS and your OS' certificate chain.
+        Only run this when you trust your DNS and your OS's certificate chain.

     .. code-block:: bash